kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 \end{cases}
 $$

-Consulting diagram 9, we see that
+Consulting figure 11, we see that

 $$\mathit{In}_{\mathit{Environment}} \defeq 1 + \mathit{Loc}$$